CodeNeha2478/Business_Insights_360/README.md

 ## Marketing View

 **Objective:**
-1. Analyze product performance across key metrics like **Net Sales, Gross Margin, and Net Profit %**.
+1. To analyze product performance across key metrics like **Net Sales, Gross Margin, and Net Profit %**.
-2. Identify areas where strong sales are not translating into profits, highlighting operational or regional inefficiencies.
+2. To identify areas where strong sales are not translating into profits, highlighting operational or regional inefficiencies.

 **Key Achievements:**
 - Discovered that although Notebook leads in Net Sales (~$14.91M), it shows a **negative Net Profit % (-4.51%)**, indicating hidden operational costs.